Agoric/documentation/main/getting-started/intro-zoe.md

 capability](/glossary/#object-capabilities) security model, is just easier.

-This particular invitation is for an [AtomicSwap contract](/zoe/guide/contracts/atomic-swap.md).
+This particular invitation is for an [Atomic Swap contract](/zoe/guide/contracts/atomic-swap.md).
-In an AtomicSwap, one party puts up digital assets they want to exchange and sends an invitation to a second party for them to possibly complete the exchange.
+In an Atomic Swap, one party puts up digital assets they want to exchange and sends an invitation to a second party for them to possibly complete the exchange.
 In this example, Alice has already escrowed the assets she wants to swap and is asking you to pay a